 This is a three-piece safety razor, which means you will have to disassemble it every time you need to load the blade.

 It’s a bit harder when you compare it to a TTO (twist to open) and two-piece design, but it makes up for it with some tweaks in the design.

 This video is courtesy of Classic Shaving…

-And instead of using three round posts that most other manufacturers use, the Feather AS-D2 uses what looks like a rectangular post on the sides again to help in the alignment of the blade.
+Instead of using guideposts that other manufacturers use, the Feather AS-D2 utilizes notches on all four corners to help with the alignment of the blade.

 It’s these little details that make this a great shaving tool.

 In terms of aggressiveness, you won’t mistake this for a slant bar razor anytime soon.

 Blade exposure is very minimal, so this razor will give a mild shave.